sathwikreddyd/ptbsDesignPatterns/README.md

 Main UI is generated hiding all functions behing and making simple UI - Facade

-based on user title of next UI is decided - Bridge
+based on user, title of next UI window is decided - Bridge

 Then user enters the productType - Factory